SampleSizeShop/mixedPower/README.md

-The rPowerlib Package
+The mixedPower Package
 =========================

-The rPowerlib package for R (>3.0.0) calculates power for the general linear multivariate model with or without Gaussian covariates.
+The mixedPower package for R (>3.0.0) calculates power for the linear mixed model for longitudinal data.
+The power calculations may be used for designs with or without anticipated missing data.

 The package provides companion code for the manuscript: